Condition Analysis

 Contributing Factors

-The wooded glen traps moisture and blocks wind, significantly slowing drying compared to exposed gritstone edges.
+The wooded glen blocks wind penetration and traps humid air, dramatically slowing drying compared to exposed gritstone edges.

 Recommendations